What does pink discharge mean?

 The first thing you should know about pink discharge is that it is generally normal.
 Especially around their period, many women notice pink discharge, which is not necessarily a cause for concern.

 One thing to pay attention to is vaginal bleeding that happens outside of your period.
 Since we’re used to seeing blood during our period, women may disregard this symptom.
-But dark red or brown bleeding when you’re not on your period is something to alert to your doctor.
+But dark red or brown bleeding when you’re not on your period is something to alert your doctor to.

-Spotting and pink discharge, meanwhile, are generally normal, but if you’re spotting consistently outside of your period you should tell your doctor.
-Reasons for this could range from birth control to hormonal imbalances.
+While spotting and pink discharge are generally normal, spotting consistently outside your period isn’t.
+Consult your doctor to find out the reasons—this could range from birth control to hormonal imbalances.

 Common causes of pink discharge